zew/go-questionnaire/static/doc/fmt/en/data-protection.md

 In case of an interruption (closing of the web browser) your answers remain saved.
 You can re-use your personal link to continue and change your answers.

-At the end you can finalize the questionaire preventing further changes.
+At the end you can finalize the questionnaire preventing further changes.

 ### Privacy Protection